-Mark was a specialist at Bonhams and Sotheby's before joining an internet company where he became a director, running its exclusive alliance with eBay Live Auctions.
-He is now the resident 20th century design and collectables specialist at Miller's, and the author and publisher of a series of ground-breaking books on 20th century design.
+Mark Hill was a specialist in the collectors departments at Bonhams and Sotheby’s in London before joining an internet company where he became a director, forming and running its ground-breaking alliance with eBay Live Auctions.
+He is now an author, publisher, TV presenter, and dealer in postwar Czech glass.

 His publishing company, Mark Hill Publishing Ltd, specialises in producing ground-breaking and innovative books on new areas in 20thC design and decorative arts.
 He is the co-author of the bi-annual international Miller’s Collectables Price Guides, and also writes regular columns for the Daily Mail and BBC Homes & Antiques magazine.

 Mark is an expert on the BBC Antiques Roadshow, and has appeared on the BBC 20th Century Roadshow and Priceless Antiques Roadshow.
 He was also co-presenter of BBC Two’s landmark primetime antiques and interior design shows Cracking Antiques and Antiques Uncovered.

 He is also a member of the vetting committee for major international fairs including the Olympia Fine Art & Antiques Fair, the BADA Fair, and Antiques For Everyone.